alexanderglueck/playground/README.md

 - [ ] PDF preview using pdf.js
 - [x] Invoice PDFs using [weasyprint](https://weasyprint.org/) (rudimentary support)
 - [ ] HTML to markdown conversion (for sanitization reasons)
+- [ ] Notifications for actions (Queued export ready, User accepted an invitation)
+- [ ] Use meilisearch for facet search